by Kathy Clarkson and Anton Mei Brandt

 [KC]: Different head, slightly different uniform and as much of a Drama Queen as he ever was.

 A warp gate opens and Dessler’s new flagship emerges.
 Built around the remains of his old flagship, it is tremendously large, covered in scrollwork and overwhelmingly packed with missiles.
 As it emerges fully into real space, four more gates open in flanking positions and a squadron of Gatlantean Lasceaux-class ships emerge as Miru continues his lecture.

-Design note: Lasceaux was one of two Gatlantean ships that first appeared in Yamato 2199, a slimmed-down redesign of the original Goland-class ship from 1978.
+Design note: Lasceaux was one of three Gatlantean ships that first appeared in Yamato 2199, a slimmed-down redesign of the original Goland-class ship from 1978.
 We’ve already seen a different redesign of the Goland that beefed it up, so we can assume that the Lasceaux is a smaller, less powerful version.
 The fact that Dessler would be given four of them, rather than their stronger big brothers, may indicate a reluctance to entrust him with elite resources.

 [KC]: Let me be the first to say that this flagship is a ridiculous eyesore, but I also love it, in a way.
 This series definitely uses overwhelming firepower as a lesson rather than a solution, and I wonder if the designer of the Neu Deusula might want us to think it looks ridiculous.

 [AMB]: The slow pan from underneath the Neu Deusula is quite reminiscent of a certain shot from the original Star Wars, emphasizing the sheer size of this thing.
 Reacting with amusement isn’t unheard of, it’s what inspired Mel Brooks to parody that same shot in Spaceballs, after all.

 [KC]: Agreed, although I do not believe that the intent here is to satirize this ship’s blatant aggressiveness for the sake of comedy.
 Overkill is a running theme with this series.